asanger/me/RESUME.md

 - Initially focused on .NET (C#) rewrite of a large enterprise web application
 - Solely responsible for all aspects of development until additional developer was hired
 - **Promoted to Technical Development Lead in October 2013**
+- Continued development with modern technology, primarily in ruby, php, javascript (angular), and objective-c.
 - Hired people for their values and desire to learn, more so than their current technical skills.
 This resulted in a team of highly motivated, highly collaborative developers who were constantly looking to improve themselves and their peers.
 - Emphasized the importance of a collaborative development experience.
 By moving all of our code to Github, we were able to introduce standards for referential commit messages and a streamlined code review processes that kept the experience tidy for both developers and business analysts.
 I introduced Slack and an open-source internal wiki that we used for documentation, and cultivated a culture of openness and and curiosity.
 - Went all-in on Amazon Web Services and Infrastructure As Code, which allowed us to rapidly deploy environments that were fully redundant and version-controlled.